udayakrishnaspringandjsf/java_spring_jsf/readme.txt

-This file is created to test the GITHub account as we are using it for the first time.
+This file is created to test the GITHub account as we are using it for the first time.Edited it again to test.